hugoalh/scan-virus-ghaction/README.md

 `<RegEx[]>` Use YARA rules, by regular expression and [YARA rules list][yara-rules-list], separate each rule by [list delimiter (input `input_list_delimiter`)](#input_list_delimiter); By default, all of the rules are not in use.

-#### `yara_toolwarning`

-`<Boolean = False>` Enable YARA tool warning.

-> **⚠ Important:** It is recommended to keep this as disable due to YARA rules can have many warnings about deprecated features, while users does not need these informations in most cases.

 #### `update_assets`

-`<Boolean = True>` Update ClamAV unofficial signatures and YARA rules from the [assets repository][assets-repository] before scan anything.
+`<Boolean = True>` Whether to update ClamAV unofficial signatures and YARA rules from the [assets repository][assets-repository] before scan anything.

 > **⚠ Important:**
 >
 > - When inputs [`clamav_unofficialsignatures`](#clamav_unofficialsignatures) and [`yara_rules`](#yara_rules) are not defined, will skip this update in order to save some times.
 > - It is recommended to keep this as enable to have the latest assets.
-> - If this action has issues during updates, switch this to disable for offline mode.

 #### `update_clamav`

-`<Boolean = True>` Update ClamAV official signatures via FreshClam before scan anything.
+`<Boolean = True>` Whether to update ClamAV official signatures via FreshClam before scan anything.

 > **⚠ Important:**
 >
 > - When input [`clamav_enable`](#clamav_enable) is `False`, will skip this update in order to save some times.
 > - It is recommended to keep this as enable to have the latest ClamAV official signatures.
-> - If this action has issues during updates, switch this to disable for offline mode.

 ### 📤 Output